Apex-master/Arma-3-QEMU-External-Radar/README.md

 <b>Memory RPM/WPM Client (/arma_dma):</b>
 1. Download and install the required dependencies.
-2. Navigate to arma_dma and compile the source by running the script "build.sh".
+2. Navigate to /arma_dma and compile the source by running the script "build.sh".
 You need to have Rust installed and updated:
 `cd arma_dma`
 `sudo ./build.sh`